 Proportionate Ownership Schemes

 Investors can participate in real estate pooled-investment vehicles as a way to build passive income portfolios.
-In this method, Several investors pool their capital together to purchase real estate, which is managed by a third-party, in exchange for ongoing cash and capital returns.
+In this method, several investors pool their capital together to purchase real estate, which is managed by a third-party, in exchange for ongoing cash and capital returns.
 Benefits of this method include the flexibility of allocation size and the ability to leverage investment and management expertise.
 Downsides can include high fees or misalignment of incentives between the Investor and the manager.
 This avenue of earning passive income has proliferated in recent years due to the high returns many investments offer compared to bank deposits.

 Public Real Estate Investment Trust (REIT)